About railroad fares

 UBS Arena (LIRR)

-If you have a monthly ticket that includes Fare Zone 4, you can use your ticket to travel to the arena via any of the 3 stations.
+If you have a monthly ticket that includes Fare Zone 4, you can use your ticket to travel to the arena.
 There is no longer a special ticket required for travel to Belmont Park.